Become a Chapter Lead in your community.

 • Play a pivotal role in affecting change in the medical and mental health system by lifting up patient and family voices about the challenges they encountered on their journey.

-• May sit on patient/family advisory committees, education advisory committees, and be advisors for PANS research studies.
+• May sit on patient/family advisory committees, education advisory committees, and be advisors for PANS PANDAS research studies.